danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 Never leave your waterproofs behind, both jacket and trousers should be considered mandatory as you never know how the weather will change over the hours, let alone over a whole night.
 On top of this, remember it can get cold at night even in the summer.
 Always pack a hat and gloves, even if they're lightweight options.

-Your tshirt, fleeces, and trousers should all be lightweight breathable options.
+Your t-shirt, fleeces, and trousers should all be lightweight breathable options.
 You don't want anything that won't retain warmth if it gets wet, and doesn't let sweat out properly.

 ## Safety, Hygiene and Personal